Azure/alz-terraform-accelerator/docs/wiki/Home.md

   - User Assigned Managed Identities (UAMI) for Plan and Apply
   - Permissions for the UAMI on state storage container, subscriptions and management groups
   - Resource Group for Agents
-  - 2 Container Instances with UAMI hosting Azure DevOps Agents
+  - Container Instances with UAMI hosting Azure DevOps Agents
+  - [Optional] Virtual network, subnets, private DNS zone and private endpoint.

 - Azure DevOps
   - Project (can be supplied or created)